Skip to content ↓

 Writing

-We use a wide variety of quality books or texts and experiences to motivate and inspire our children’s writing.
-In Foundation stage, children have opportunities for mark making through Child Initiated Learning.
-Teacher led sessions help children apply their phonics into their writing.
+In Foundation stage 2, children have opportunities for mark making through Child Initiated Learning.
+Teacher led sessions help children apply their phonics into their writing by using the ‘Drawing Club’ approach.
+Here they will have been taught vocabulary through intentional teaching.

-In Key Stage two writing is driven by quality first texts which are connected to other subjects in the curriculum.
+As a whole school we use the ‘Talk for Writing’ approach.
+Teachers have carefully adapted writing units to suit our children's needs.
+A wide variety of quality books/texts, experiences and speaking opportunities help motivate and inspire young writers.
 Grammar and punctuation knowledge and skills are taught through writing lessons as much as possible.
 Discrete teaching is sometimes used to develop their understanding and skills.

 Handwriting